haschuele/haschuele/README.md

 # About

-Hello, I'm Hailee, a passionate and creative web developer based in [Your Location].
-I have a strong foundation in front-end and back-end technologies, with a keen interest in building robust and user-friendly web applications.
-My goal is to contribute to innovative projects and continue learning in the ever-evolving field of web development.
+Hello, I'm Hailee — an experienced analyst and researcher with an academic background in global public health.
+My professional experience includes usage of real-world data within the pharmaceutical/medical device and healthcare industries.
+I'm currently pursuing a master's degree in Information and Data Science at UC Berkeley.
+My skillset encompasses data analytics, exploratory data analysis (EDA), model building, project management, and the ability to articulate insights to diverse audiences.
+My overarching goal is to enhance transparency in the machine learning workflow through statistical rigor and thoughtful engineering.

 Github URL?

 # Featured Projects

-## Project 1: Predicting Flight Delays
+## Predicting Flight Delays
-- **Description:** Brief description of the project.
+- **Description:** Predict departure delays greater than 15 minutes, 2 hours before takeoff
-- **Technologies Used:** List of technologies used.
+- **Technologies Used:** PySpark (ml, sql), Python (matplotlib, pandas, numpy, seaborn, datetime), DataBricks, MapReduce
 - **Link:** https://github.com/haschuele/PredictingFlightDelays/tree/main

-## Project 2: [Project Name 2]
+## Project 2
 - **Description:** Brief description of the project.
 - **Technologies Used:** List of technologies used.
 - **Link:** [Project Link]